 “I never knew why I felt so awkward growing up - we were working class, but were trying to fit into middle-class culture.” - Matt Miller, age 32, working class

 “Because of this course I’m more frank about money and it feels good.
 People often say, ‘We’re in the same boat.’
 Now I can say, ‘No, actually we’re not.
 I still like you, but we’re not in the same boat.’ ” - age 64, raised working class

 Kendra Colburn, a trainer and community activist, and Angela Berkfield, of www.ACT4SocialJustice.com, co-facilitate the Circle.
 Kendra has a mixed class background, with a complicated set of privileges and obstacles.
 She is a curriculum developer and facilitator with Equity Solutions VT, among other jobs and gigs, and has been working on class issues since 2006.
 Angela, who identifies as middle class with owning class privilege, works with a variety of groups to better understand class and other social justice issues, so that we can work together for a world where all people can thrive.

 The Circles are funded by contributions from the community (You!), small grants, participants from each circle, and organizational sponsors.
 This combination of fundraising makes it possible to cover the costs of facilitation, publicity, outreach, childcare, food, and materials.

 We want to thank Post Oil Solutions - a project partner and active participant in the circles.
 Check out their work for sustainable communities at www.postoilsolutions.org

-A huge thank you to Marlboro College Diversity and Inclusion Task-Force, Youth Services, and the Hilltop Montessori School, for co-sponsoring the circles.
+A huge thank you to Marlboro College Diversity and Inclusion Task-Force, Youth Services, Resource Generation, and the Hilltop Montessori School, for co-sponsoring the circles.
 We are currently looking for more organizational co-sponsors.
 For more information about the Circles and to apply for the upcoming circle visit www.act4socialjustice.com